ramytarchichy/MicroTuring/README.md

 Linux: `./mrun <filename> [options]`

 Options:
-* `--fast` will bypass safety checks.
+* `--fast`: bypasses safety checks.
 It might also make demons fly out of your nose.

 ## Compiler